 For they disciplined us for a short time as seemed best to them, but He disciplines us for our good, so that we may share His holiness.

 We must use discipline in the same way as Him- for our children’s own good.
 That is what discipline should be all about- teaching children what is right and wrong.
-Discipline should be used in a consistent fashion so that children learn that their actions have consequences and they must think about the results of their actions before they act and not give into easy temptation.
+Positive discipline should be used in a consistent fashion so that children learn that their actions have consequences and they must think about the results of their actions before they act and not give into easy temptation.

 Give, and you will receive.
 Your gift will return to you in full.